paradoxally/LiveUIBuilderPlayground/README.md

 # Usage

-Clone the project and open the file you need for UIKit or SwiftUI (either ViewController or ContentView, respectively).
+Clone the project and open the file you need for UIKit or SwiftUI (either `ViewController` or `ContentView`, respectively).
+If you are using SwiftUI, don't forget to uncomment the SwiftUI block in `SceneDelegate`.

 As you type, live previews update in the canvas.